-No, there is no requirement of seeking bank guarantee in the interconnection agreement.
+No, there is no requirement for seeking bank guarantee in the interconnection agreement.
 Ideally each party is getting benefitted by interconnection as the traffic impacts customers of both sides hence providing adequate capacity should be ensured within the ambit of regulations without implementing a bank guarantee mechanism.
-Our submission would be to seek Authority's attention to demand revoke of any such practice of bank guarantees being sought by existing operators including by way of modifying the interconnection agreements signed between the parties if required.
+Our submission would be to seek Authority's attention to revoke any such practice of bank guarantees being sought by existing operators including by way of modifying the interconnection agreement signed between the parties if required.